apache/flink-web/docs/content/posts/howto-test-batch-source.md

 We add this annotated field to our ITCase

 `@TestExternalSystem
-BackendTestEnvironment backendTestEnvironment = new BackendTestEnvironment();
+MyBackendTestEnvironment backendTestEnvironment = new MyBackendTestEnvironment();
 `

 To integrate with JUnit5 BackendTestEnvironment